-A septic system receives wastewater from a home and removes harmful agents such as bacteria, viruses and hazardous chemicals before returning the water to local groundwater supplies through the soil.
+A septic system receives wastewater from a home and removes harmful agents, such as bacteria, viruses and hazardous chemicals, before returning the water to local groundwater supplies through the soil.
 Typical septic systems contain a septic tank, where solids are removed from the wastewater, and a leach field, where partially treated wastewater is evenly distributed to the soil for further treatment.

 In a septic system where gravity is not sufficient to move wastewater from the septic tank into the leach field, an effluent pump is needed.
 The term "effluent" is used to describe the partially treated wastewater that exits a septic tank.
 An effluent pump moves wastewater from the septic tank into the leach field at specific intervals.
 Those intervals are determined by a mechanism called a time-dose control panel.

-The time-dose control panel regulates how often and how much effluent flows from the septic tank into leach field.
+The time-dose control panel regulates how often and how much effluent flows from the septic tank into the leach field.
 A float (or a series of floats) measures water levels and signals the dosing system to pump water out once wastewater has reached a certain level in the tank.
 The dosing system also acts as a timer, ensuring that water is not pumped into the leach field too often.
 The purpose of the dosing system is to minimize the risks of flooding either the septic tank or the leach field.

 Another purpose of the time-dose control panel is to act as an emergency switch and alarm.
 If there are problems, the dosing system activates an alarm inside the house, alerting the homeowner.
 In the rare case of excess water use, the dosing panel is also capable of overriding the usual time between doses if the septic tank is in danger of flooding.

-In some systems, the dosing system is housed outside the main septic tank.
+In some systems, as described by King County, Washington's Department of Health, the dosing system is housed outside the main septic tank.
 This type of septic system is referred to as a flood-dosed onsite system.
 Flood-dosed septic systems have a smaller dosing tank between the main septic tank and the leach field that acts as an effluent pump.

 The cycle of dosing and resting encourages the growth of bacteria that are necessary to the proper functioning of the septic system.
 Lastly, a dosing system helps to move effluent evenly throughout the leach field and maintain the health of the soil.